Enzyme kinetics: Multi-substrate reactions

-As shown on the right, enzymes with a ping-pong mechanism can exist in two states, E and a chemically modified form of the enzyme E*; this modified enzyme is known as an intermediate.
+Enzymes with a substituted-enzyme mechanism can exist in two states, E and a chemically modified form of the enzyme E*; this modified enzyme is known as an intermediate.
 In such mechanisms, substrate A binds, changes the enzyme to E* by, for example, transferring a chemical group to the active site, and is then released.
 Only after the first substrate is released can substrate B bind and react with the modified enzyme, regenerating the unmodified E form.
-When a set of v by [S] curves (fixed A, varying B) from an enzyme with a ping–pong mechanism are plotted in a Lineweaver–Burk plot, a set of parallel lines will be produced.
+When a set of v by [S] curves (fixed A, varying B) from an enzyme with a substituted-enzyme mechanism are plotted in a Lineweaver–Burk plot, a set of parallel lines will be produced.
 This is called a secondary plot.

-Enzymes with ping–pong mechanisms include some oxidoreductases such as thioredoxin peroxidase, transferases such as acylneuraminate cytidylyltransferase and serine proteases such as trypsin and chymotrypsin.
+Enzymes with substituted-enzyme mechanisms include some oxidoreductases such as thioredoxin peroxidase, transferases such as acylneuraminate cytidylyltransferase and serine proteases such as trypsin and chymotrypsin.
 Serine proteases are a very common and diverse family of enzymes, including digestive enzymes (trypsin, chymotrypsin, and elastase), several enzymes of the blood clotting cascade and many others.
 In these serine proteases, the E* intermediate is an acyl-enzyme species formed by the attack of an active site serine residue on a peptide bond in a protein substrate.

-A short animation showing the mechanism of chymotrypsin is linked here.
+Memory effects

+Both of these two types of mechanism can display enzyme memory, with very different causes and consequences in the two cases.
+In ternary complex mechanisms these are possible if the mechanism includes slow processes and the binding steps are not at quasi-equilibrium, because the intermediates may be swept away very fast.
+This can generate cooperativity, even in monomeric enzymes.
+In a substituted-enzyme mechanism slow steps are not needed to generate memory effects.
+Instead, for an enzyme with several alternative substrates the kinetic properties of the second half reaction may vary with different substrates in the first half reaction, even though the same substituted enzyme seems to be transformed.